halalboro/fpga-accelerators/README.md

 **Method 2 - Quantize the model based on the float files** </br>
-This gives us the flexibility of changing the dataset but it must match the same directory structure and dimensions.
+This allows us to change the dataset but it must match the same directory structure and dimensions.

-Step 1 - Simply go through the readme file and follow all the steps sequentially to generate the quantized.h5 yourself.
+Step 1 - Read the readme file and follow all the steps sequentially to generate the quantized.h5 yourself.

 Step 2 - Go back to Method 1. </br>